-For GL533CG, the supported profiles are as follows:
+The profiles supported by the terminal are as follows:

 • Profile 0 (Default)

 When a terminal is first powered on, it always works in this profile.
 When the terminal restarts, it will work in the profile before the restart.

 The terminal will only switch to other profiles when it is satisfied to switch to other profiles, otherwise it will always work in this profile.